torvalds/linux/Documentation/crypto/index.rst

 :Author: Stephan Mueller
 :Author: Marek Vasut

-This documentation outlines the Linux kernel crypto API with its concepts, details about developing cipher implementations, employment of the API for cryptographic use cases, as well as programming examples.
+This documentation outlines the GNU/Linux kernel crypto API with its concepts, details about developing cipher implementations, employment of the API for cryptographic use cases, as well as programming examples.